Our Services

 A sudden meat allergy is not something to dismiss.
 While alpha gal syndrome is increasingly recognized, other conditions can also cause digestive distress or allergic-like symptoms.
 That's why proper medical evaluation matters.

-If you're noticing new reactions to food, unexplained hives, or delayed symptoms after eating meat, using a free online tool to check your symptoms for Food Allergy can help you understand what might be happening before your doctor's appointment.
+If you're noticing new reactions to food, unexplained hives, or delayed symptoms after eating meat, checking your symptoms with a free Food Allergy assessment tool can give you a clearer understanding of what might be happening and help you have a more productive conversation with your doctor.

 Most importantly: